unsplash/unsplash-js/README.md

 global.fetch = fetch;
 ```

+Note: we recommend using a version of `node-fetch` higher than `2.4.0` to benefit from Brotli compression.

 ## Usage

 If you're using `unsplash-js` publicly in the browser, you'll need to proxy your requests through your server to sign the requests with the Access Key and/or Secret Key to abide by the [API Guideline](https://help.unsplash.com/articles/2511245-unsplash-api-guidelines) to keep keys confidential.